jradack/zip_hospital_distance/README.md

 - `distance_transit_m` : (num) Google maps transit distance in meters
 - `duration_transit_sec` : (num) Google maps transit time in seconds

+### Hospital - Hospital Distance Matrix Data Dictionary

+The distance between two hospitals is symmetrical, and the labeling of source and destination hospitals is out of completeness and convenience for merging/filtering.

+- `src_hospital_id`: (chr) AHA ID of the source hospital
+- `dest_hospital_id`: (chr) AHA ID of the destination hospital
+- `haversine_dist_m`: (num) Crow-flies (Haversine) distance between the two hospital addresses, in meters